-In the biological sciences department, you can choose a major or minor in Biology, Botany, or Zoology.
-Students who major in Biology may elect to specialize in one of several emphases: Cellular/Molecular Biology, Ecology & Biodiversity, Environmental Biology, General Biology, Marine Biology, Microbiology, or Science Education (Life Science Teacher Preparation).
+In the Biological Sciences Department, you can choose a major or minor in Biology, Botany, or Zoology.
+Students who major in Biology may elect to specialize in one of several concentrations: Cellular/Molecular Biology, Ecology, General Biology, Marine Biology, Microbiology, or Science Education (Life Science Teacher Preparation).
 All majors emphasize hands-on learning and personal interaction with faculty members.
-Many courses take advantage of the outstanding natural environment surrounding Humboldt State.
+Many courses take advantage of the outstanding natural environment surrounding Cal Poly Humboldt Humboldt.
 Programs are structured to allow latitude for student choice in developing a program suitable to individual needs.
 There are also many opportunities for independent and faculty-mentored studies.

-HSU graduates have an excellent record of acceptance into the top graduate schools in the country, as well as directly starting careers in a variety of wide-ranging and growing biological fields.
-Students interested in health-related professions should refer also to Pre-Professional Health Programs in the HSU catalog.
+Humboldt graduates have an excellent record of acceptance into the top graduate schools in the country, as well as directly starting careers in a variety of wide-ranging and growing biological fields.
+Students interested in health-related professions should refer also to Pre-Professional Health Programs in the Humboldt catalog.

 - Diverse faculty committed to undergraduate education and mentorship.

 - Wide-ranging courses and opportunities, including numerous specialized topics.

 - Emphasis on hands-on learning.

 - Excellent facilities available for undergraduates, including the Telonicher Marine Laboratory; ocean-going research vessel, The Coral Sea; Biotechnology Laboratory; Greenhouses; Vertebrate Museum; Herbarium; Scanning and Transmission Electron Microscopes; Humboldt Natural History Museum; and the CNRS Core Research Facility.